demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Sligili-More_Emotes/README.md

 ## DESCRIPTION 📝
 ### - Compatible with all versions up to **v49** -

 Seamlessly integrates with the vanilla game.
 Certain emotes produce sounds (no songs), such as footsteps, that enemies can hear as well, so be careful where you clap.
 All emotes play on first person.
-Supports controller.
+Supports controller and should work with any LethalEmotesAPI mod and TooManyEmotes.

+> The host needs to have the mod installed for the sign emote to work

 ## CONFIGURATION ⚙
 Use either the in-game **More Emotes** menu found under **Settings** or the configuration file (open ```BepInEx/config/MoreEmotes.cfg``` with a text editor if manually installed, otherwise use the **r2modman // thunderstore** config editor).
 Ensure to set ```Use Config File``` to true if opting for the latter.